Kevin O'Connor (footballer, born 1982): 2013 playoffs and reaching 500 appearances

 Brentford met Swindon Town in the semi-finals of the 2013 playoffs and trailing 1–0 in the first leg, the Bees were awarded an injury time penalty, which O'Connor converted.
 It proved to be his last appearance of the season after Tony Craig had served his suspension and returned to the starting lineup.
 O'Connor was an unused substitute during the 2013 League One playoff Final, which was won 2–1 by Yeovil Town.
 He made 16 appearances during the 2012–13 season.

 O'Connor returned fully fit for the 2013–14 season and once again deputised at centre back for Tony Craig in the 1–1 opening day draw with Port Vale.
 A groin injury suffered in October 2013 saw O'Connor miss two months of the season.
 After returning to fitness, made his first appearance in over four months with a start in a 2–0 win over Port Vale on 11 January 2014.
-O'Connor deputised at centre back for Harlee Dean and played the full 90 minutes alongside Tony Craig.
-He signed a new one-year contract on 20 March 2014.
-Following automatic promotion to the Championship with three matches to spare, O'Connor appeared in each of the remaining matches, in order to bring him up to 500 Brentford appearances.
+O'Connor then deputised at centre back in three successive matches, alongside Tony Craig.
+He signed a new one-year contract on 20 March 2014, which would see him take on a player-coach role.
+Following automatic promotion to the Championship with three matches to spare, Manager Mark Warburton played O'Connor appeared in each of the remaining matches, in order to bring him up to 500 Brentford appearances.
 After the final game against Stevenage concluded, O'Connor jointly lifted the League One runners-up trophy with stand-in captain Tony Craig.
 He finished the 2013–14 season with 12 appearances and won a Special Achievement Award for reaching 500 appearances.